In life, we all have the tendency to believe that we are unworthy on some deep, undefinable level.

-Whether we believe that we are unworthy of happiness, pleasure, love, or fulfillment, we all have a “core wound” deep inside that varies according to our circumstances and experiences.
 This deep, fundamental wound is the result of the foundational beliefs that we were taught since birth, contributing to the faulty self-image that we continue to carry around with us to this very day.

 Our core wounds are our deepest seated pains in life.
 They are our oldest and most miserable friends.
 For most of us, these core wounds within us are ruled by the following two mistaken beliefs: